Student Transcript and Records Requests

 3. A short sentence stating what records you need, i.e. transcript, diploma, IEP, etc.

-4. The address that you would like your records to be mailed to; or, if you want to pick up your records
+4. The address that you would like your records to be mailed to; or, when do you would want to pick up your records (by appointment only)

 5. Phone number to contact you if we have questions for you

 6. Your signature must be at the bottom.
-LACOE cannot fulfil records requests that have not been signed by the Education Rights Holder.
+LACOE cannot fulfill records requests that have not been signed by the Education Rights Holder.

 Class of 2005 Through 2014 Exit Exam Suspended: Students from the classes of 2006 through 2014 who completed all graduation requirements and coursework and attended school through the 12th grade but did not pass one or both sections of the California High School Exit Exam (CAHSEE) may be eligible for a high school diploma.
 A new State law– Senate Bill 172 signed by Governor Brown on Oct.
-7, 2015 – allows a student to receive his high school diploma if her or she passed all of the graduation requirements, but did not pass CAHSEE.
+7, 2015 – allows a student to receive their high school diploma if they have met all of the graduation requirements, but did not pass CAHSEE.
 All issued diplomas will have a graduation date as prescribed by the law of January 01, 2016.

 GED Information: LACOE no longer has access to GED scores or certificates for tests taken prior to 2017.
 You will need to request GED transcripts from www.myGED.com